petermorlion/node-to-metalsmith-markdown/README.md

 ## Usage

  - Install dependencies by running `npm install`
- - Download your ghost database and put it in the root directory of this node script.
+ - Download your ghost database (can be found in wwwroot/content/data) and put it in the root directory of this node script.
 Name it ghost.db.
  - Run `node index`

 ## Results

 The script will generate markdown files in the destination folder (/dest), with the following layout: